oreki9/ForbitJS/README.md

 # Javascript with just 4 bit character
-this is framework to running javascript with minimalist sytax (kind of) and this code have transcoding compiler, boiler, and set of rules that will force user to understand javascript.
+this is framework to running javascript with minimalist sytax (kind of) and this code have transcoding compiler, boiler, and set of rules that will force user to understand javascript.<br/>
-Note beforehand : javascript is realy love string and object, and almost everything is string and object, so thats why a lot weird behaviour can explain with that concept(i think, i dont know, im not javascript master), and you can use that concept to clone brainf_ck code. and this implementation is to help programmer to understand js and make minimal character code with readable syntax for human. (you can make production code with forbit js i think, almost all javascript feature possible in forbit) the character that you can use is [](){}+b=01";,>& and with just that char you can make production code b in the char is bank or memory storage and for the first character for variable you can read the more minimalist code in [jsf*ck](https://github.com/aemkei/jsfuck)
+Note beforehand : javascript is realy love string and object, and almost everything is string and object, so thats why a lot weird behaviour can explain with that concept(i think, i dont know, im not javascript master), and you can use that concept to clone brainf_ck code. and this implementation is to help programmer to understand js and make minimal character code with readable syntax for human. (you can make production code with forbit js i think, almost all javascript feature possible in forbit)<br/>
+the character that you can use is [](){}+b=01";,>& and with just that char you can make production code<br/>
+b in the char is bank or memory storage and for the first character for variable you can read the more minimalist code in [jsf*ck](https://github.com/aemkei/jsfuck)
 ### How Compiler works